notmuch reply [option …] <search-term> …

 - Replies only to the sender.
 If replying to user’s own message (Reply-to: or From: header is one of the user’s configured email addresses), try To:, Cc:, and Bcc: headers in this order, and copy values from the first that contains something other than only the user’s addresses.

-Decryption expects a functioning gpg-agent(1) to provide any needed credentials.
-Without one, the decryption will fail.
+Non-automatic decryption expects a functioning gpg-agent(1) to provide any needed credentials.
+Without one, the decryption will likely fail.

 See notmuch-search-terms(7) for details of the supported syntax for <search-terms>.